twentysixhugs/library-app/README.md

 # Library App
 ## [Live preview](https://newlibrary-5811a.web.app/)
-- A book library app where you can add, remove and update books.
+- A library app where you can add, remove and update books.

 ## Key features
 - Authentication